 For additional resources, you can also visit MyPlate.gov (9) for tips on what healthy food portions look like.
 It also has tools that can help you map out a winning strategy when it comes to adding more nutritional food into your life.

 Have you thought about nutrition lately?
-If not, be sure to check out some other ways you can improve your health by visiting our insights (10).
+If not, be sure to check out some other ways you can improve your health by checking out our proprietary whole-food supplement.